kubernetes/sig-release/README.md

 - Tracks and finds owners to fix any issues with any (non-upgrade) tests

 ### Release Team Shadow
-Any Release Team member may select one or more mentees to shadow the release process in order to help fulfill future Release Team staffing requirements and continue to grow the Kubernetes community in general.
-Potential mentees should be prepared to devote a significant amount of time to shadowing their mentor during the release cycle.
+One or more volunteers may apply to shadow the release process in order to help fulfill future Release Team staffing requirements and continue to grow the Kubernetes community in general.
+Potential Shadows should be prepared to devote a significant amount of time to shadowing their mentor during the release cycle.
 Successful Release Team Shadows should be prepared to assume a lead role in a subsequent release.

 ### Individual Contributors